Watershed Stewardship Program

 Every Meadow Matters

-• Create beaver dam analogs (BDAs) to keep water on the landscape longer, soaking into the soil
+• Building beaver dam analogs (BDAs) to slow water flow, allowing it to spread and soak into the soil.

-• Initiate a stage-zero restoration at Corral Gulch to lower the floodplain and allow the stream to meander
+• Launching a stage-zero restoration at Corral Gulch to reconnect the stream with its floodplain and restore natural meandering patterns.

 What is a Meadow?